civican/legisinfo/43-2/bills/C-6/bill_text.md

 ### Section 320.101

-In sections 320.102 to 320.106, **conversion therapy** means a practice, treatment or service designed to change a person's sexual orientation to heterosexual, **to change a person's** gender identity or
-**gender expression** to cisgender or to repress or reduce non-heterosexual attraction or sexual behaviour **or non-cisgender gender expression**.
-For greater certainty, this definition does not include a practice, treatment or service that relates to **the exploration and development of an integrated personal identity without favouring any particular sexual orientation, gender identity or gender expression**.
+In sections 320.102 to 320.105, **conversion therapy** means a practice, treatment or service designed to change a person's sexual orientation to heterosexual, to change a person's gender identity or gender expression to cisgender or to repress or reduce non-heterosexual attraction or sexual behaviour or non-cisgender gender expression.
+For greater certainty, this definition does not include a practice, treatment or service that relates to the exploration and development of an integrated personal identity without favouring any particular sexual orientation, gender identity or gender expression.

 ### Section 320.102

-Everyone who knowingly causes a person to undergo conversion therapy **without** the person's **consent** is
+Everyone who knowingly causes a person to undergo conversion therapy without the person's consent is

 guilty of an indictable offence and liable to imprisonment for a term of not more than five years; or